astrophonk/Modular-Plugin-System/README.md

 # Modular Plugin System

 A versatile and dynamic plugin framework designed for Minecraft (Paper/Spigot) servers.
-Created by MemoryDLR, this system allows server administrators and developers to easily manage custom modules, enabling or disabling them at runtime through an intuitive in-game GUI.
+Created by AstroPhonk, this system allows server administrators and developers to easily manage custom modules, enabling or disabling them at runtime through an intuitive in-game GUI.

 ---